deficollective/defiscan/src/content/protocols/venus-protocol.md

 All the upgrades above can only be executed through a governance proposal and are associated with the _Normal Timelock_ (see [exit window](#exit-window).

 Beyond contract upgrades, Venus Protocol has numerous parameter changes that can significantly impact user funds without requiring code changes.
 Critical parameters like collateral factors, liquidation incentives, and interest rate models can be modified to cause mass liquidations or reduce user yields.
 Oracle configurations can be changed to use malicious price feeds.
 Reward emission rates can be altered to reduce expected yields.
-Most critical parameters are controlled by the Normal Timelock with a 48-hour delay, while some parameters can be adjusted more quickly through the Fast Track Timelock (1-hour delay) or emergency [multisigs](#security-council).
+Most critical parameters are controlled by the Normal Timelock with a 48-hour delay, while some parameters can be adjusted more quickly through the Fast Timelock (1-hour delay) or emergency [multisigs](#security-council).

 > Upgradeability score: High